 There are two post posting checks which can be made following the posting of the cash receipts journal at the end of an accounting period to ensure that the transactions during the period have been correctly entered and presented in ledgers and the financial statements of an organization:

-- The total of all the customer sub-ledger balances which are appearing under the account heading accounts receivables should always be equal to the balance on the sub-ledger control account in the general ledger trial balance.
+- The total of all the customer sub-ledger balances appearing under the account heading accounts receivables should always be equal to the balance on the sub-ledger control account in the general ledger trial balance.

-This has been a guide to what is cash receipts journal and its definition.
+This has been a guide to what is a cash receipts journal and its definition.
 Here we discuss its types, example, format, advantages, and disadvantages.
 You can learn more about economics from the following articles –